Florida Foster Parents Charged With 700 Counts Of Sex Crimes Against Children

 Alabama law enforcement detectives first began investigating the couple after one of the couple’s foster children, a 19-year-old girl, moved out of the house and contacted local police officers.
 The unidentified young woman said she had been sexually assaulted from the age of 12 to 16 by her foster parents, the News-Press reports.

-After Jenise Spurgeon was arrested on 10 counts of aggravated child abuse in Florida, the investigators from Alabama were able to locate the couple they had been trying to find, NBC2 reports.
+After Jenise Spurgeon was arrested on 10 counts of aggravated child abuse in Florida, the investigators from Alabama were able to locate the couple they had been trying to find, NBC reports.
 She pleaded not guilty to 10 counts of aggravated child abuse.
 Spurgeon was allowed out on bail after her $300,000 bond had been met.
 She was taken back into custody earlier this week after a court hearing relating to the child abuse charges filed in Alabama.

 Daniel Spurgeon was also arrested previously.
 He and three teenagers with him at a Kentucky Fried Chicken restaurant in Cape Coral were arrested on public intoxication and related charges.
-Spurgeon was also arrested and charged with 15 criminal counts of lewd and lascivious behavior on a child between the ages of 12 and 18.
+Spurgeon was also arrested and charged with 15 criminal counts of lewd and lascivious behavior on a child between the ages of 12 and 18, by Florida police officers.
 He was already in jail on the charges when the warrants arrived from Alabama.

 Florence police officers reportedly feel they have ample evidence to prove Jenise and Daniel Spurgeon were abusing at least 11 children who had lived inside their home before moving to Florida.
 Neighbors in Cape Coral said there appeared to be 15 people living inside the Spurgeon residence before the couple was arrested.
-One neighbor told local reporters that Daniel Spurgeon said he had “fostered to adopt” 35 children.
+One neighbor told local reporters Daniel Spurgeon said he had fostered to adopt 35 children.

-The Florida foster parents are now awaiting extradition to Lauderdale County, Alabama, to address the more than 700 child sexual assault charges levied against them.
+The Florida foster parents are now awaiting extradition to Lauderdale County, Alabama to address the more than 700 hundred child sexual assault charges levied against them.

-[Featured Image by ozguroral/Shutterstock]
+[Featured Image by By ozguroral/Shutterstock]